 Spyder vs Pycharm: The comparision

-Both PyCharm and Spyder include essential IDE features including debugging tools and code editors.
+Both Spyder vs Pycharm include essential IDE features including debugging tools and code editors.
 But they also have a few unique features that set them apart from each other.

 Spyder offers robust debugging tools that allow users to quickly edit variables and breakpoint conditions to speed up the debugging process.
 In addition, Spyder provides a global variable explorer that allows users to easily assess and edit the state of each variable in their code.
 Spyder is also a lightweight program out of the box compared to other IDE options.